gtimelog/gtimelog/README.txt

 the activity name upfront, and just delay pressing the Enter key until you're done.

+There's also a Tasks pane that lists tasks found in ~/.gtimelog/tasks.txt.
+You can click on those to save typing.

 There are two broad categories of activities: ones that count as work (coding, planning, writing proposals or reports, answering work-related email), and ones that don't (browsing the web for fun, reading personal email, chatting with